-Christmas is one of the biggest and most important festivals of the Christian year, when we celebrate the miracle of God becoming human – seeing life through our eyes.
+Christmas is one of the biggest and most important festivals of the Christian year, when we celebrate the miracle of God becoming human and experiencing life through our eyes.

 Christmas is for everyone – the whole of humanity, of any age.
-This year our Christmas services will be a little bit different, but we’re still here to celebrate, and we’d be delighted if you would join us, whoever and wherever you are.
+All of our Christmas services are open to anyone, and will also be streamed online and available to watch back later for anyone who can’t make it in person.
+We would be delighted if you would join us, whoever and wherever you are.

 Our Christmas services